 1. (1 pt each) True or False:

-i.
-T F (calibration) The Mean Absolute Error is generally smaller than the Mean Error.
+d.
+T F (calibration) The mean absolute error is typically smaller than the mean error.

 e.
 T F (transient) Specific yield is generally smaller than specific storage